Zurina/mvp-modern-web-application/README.md

 The application displays a map of the world showing students' origin.

 This application is built with Laravel.

+## Expectations

-It expects you to already having installed Laravel locally and ready to use.
+    - It is expected that your have Docker installed locally and ready to use from the terminal.

 ----------